 Solution: Get those brand attributes out and vetted with a Brand Experience Workshop

 Cooper has faced this challenge with its clients head on for 5 years with a workshop to solve this problem.
 It’s fun and works like a charm.
 Here’s an introduction to how it works, followed by some tips and tricks to making them awesome.
+(Sidenote: We also teach a hands-on Brand Experience Workshop course for folks who'd like to learn by doing.)

 A Brand Experience Workshop in 6 Steps